 Ensuring safety is part of Best-Hall’s working culture, as evidenced by the demanding SFS-ISO-45001 occupational health and safety certificate.
 In day-to-day work, this responsibility for safety manifests itself in the form of safety plans prepared for each project as well as risk assessments and safety analyses for all work phases.

-Would you like to know more about the safety of our halls?
+Would you like to know more about the safety of our buildings?
 I would be happy to tell you more.